Aiven-Open/journalpump/README.rst

 ``match_key`` (default ``null``)

 If you want to match against a single journald field, this configuration key defines the key to match against.
+Due to a bug, ``match_key`` and ``match_value`` can also be specified in the root config (and then apply to all readers), but do not rely on this behaviour, as it may be deprecated at a future point in time.

 ``match_value`` (default ``null``)